Top of the pageCheck Your Symptoms

 - Call your doctor if symptoms get worse or you have any concerns (for example, if symptoms are not getting better as you would expect).
 You may need care sooner.

 If you are with a person who is drunk or high, it's a good idea to seek medical help right away if:

 - The person is hard to wake up or cannot stay awake.

 - The person has vomited more than once and is not acting normal.

 - You're not comfortable taking care of the person, or you're not in an environment that is safe enough for you to take care of the person.

-- You are not able to stop using the substance even if you try.
+- You aren't able to stop using or to use less of the substance, even if you try.

 - Repeated infections.